-\section{Varieties of positive Kodaira dimension}
+\subsection{Varieties of positive Kodaira dimension}

-\subsection{Birational setup}
+\subsubsection{Birational setup}

 Let us start by recalling the standard setup in birational geometry.
 Let $X$ and $X'$ be (normal) projective varieties.
-A \emph{rationa}l mapping $F$ from $X$ to $X',$ denoted by a dashed arrow $X\dashrightarrow X',$is defined by a morphism $F:U\rightarrow X'$ from a Zariski open subset $U$ of $X.$ It is called \emph{birational} if it has an inverse.
-Then there is a maximal Zariski open subset $U\subset X,$ where $F$ defines a well-defined isomorphism onto its image (the complement of $U$ is called the exceptional locus of $F).$ Given a\emph{ }rationa\emph{l} mapping $F$ from $X$ to $X'$ and a probability measure $X$ which is is absolutely continuous wrt Lebesgue measure, we can define $F_{*}\mu$ by pushing forward the restriction of $\mu$ to any Zariski open subset $U$ where $F$ is well-defined and pull-backs of such measures can be similarly defined.
-If $F:\, X\dashrightarrow X'$ is birational then there exists a non-singular variety $Z$ and birational morphisms $f:\, Z\rightarrow X$ and $f':\, Z\rightarrow X'$ such that $f^{'}=F\circ f$ (in fact, $f$ and $f'$ can even be obtained as a sequence of blow-ups and blow-downs respectively).
+A \emph{rationa}l mapping $F$ from $X$ to $X',$ denoted by a dashed arrow $X\dashrightarrow X',$ is defined by a morphism $F:U\rightarrow X'$ from a Zariski open subset $U$ of $X.$ It is called \emph{birational} if it has an inverse.
+Then there is a maximal Zariski open subset $U\subset X,$ where $F$ defines a well-defined isomorphism onto its image (the complement of $U$ is called the exceptional locus of $F).$ Given a\emph{ }rationa\emph{l} mapping $F$ from $X$ to $X'$ and a probability measure $X$ which is is absolutely continuous with respect to Lebesgue measure, we can define $F_{*}\mu$ by pushing forward the restriction of $\mu$ to any Zariski open subset $U$ where $F$ is well-defined and pull-backs of such measures can be similarly defined.
+If $F:\,X\dashrightarrow X'$ is birational then there exists a non-singular variety $Z$ and birational morphisms $f:\,Z\rightarrow X$ and $f':\,Z\rightarrow X'$ such that $f^{'}=F\circ f$ (in fact, $f$ and $f'$ can even be obtained as a sequence of blow-ups and blow-downs respectively).
 The \emph{Kodaira dimension} $\kappa(X)$ of an $n-$dimensional (say non-singular) variety $X$ is the birational invariant defined as the smallest number $\kappa\in\{-\infty,0,1.,...,n\}$ such that $N_{k}=O(k^{\kappa}),$ where $N_{k}$ denotes the $k$ th plurigenus of $X,$ i.e. the dimension of $H^{0}(X,kK_{X}).$ In the strictly positive case $\kappa(X)$ may be equivalently defined as the the dimension of the image of $X$ under the $k-$th canonical rational mappings

 where here and subsequently $k$ stands for a sufficiently large, or sufficiently divisible, positive integer.
-By construction $kK_{X}$ is trivial along the fibers of $F_{k}.$ Next, we recall that by classical results of Ithaka there exist non-singular varieties $X'$ and $Y'$ and a surjective morphism $F$ with connected fibers:
+By construction $kK_{X}$ is trivial along the fibers of $F_{k}.$ Next, we recall that by classical results of Iitaka there exist non-singular varieties $X'$ and $Y'$ and a subjective morphism $F$ with connected fibers: